odioski/RADICO/README.md

       snap install bash-language-server --classic

-Fish (CMD|CLI/Shell) - With Fish, if good enough or knowledgeable enough, you can skip the forementioned and possibly speed up or shorten your dev time.
+Fish (CMD|CLI / Shell) - With Fish, if good enough or knowledgeable enough, you can skip the forementioned and possibly speed up and/or shorten your dev time.
 This is due to intellisense like features (highly developed) made available within the Fish shell.

       apt install fish

-As a reminder, if unsure about any of these or any lib you're about to add on/download/install, you should really just info $(new_lib) and cross-check.
+As a reminder, if ever unsure about any of this or any other library you're about to add on/download/install, you really should query the $(new_lib) via info and cross-check.

 like ...